Meat is the most popular food to cook on a grill, and it is where most beginners start their grilling journey.

-There are many poultry types of meat that you can cook on your grill, from turkey to quail, but we have chosen the most popular poultry that is a household staple for most families.
+There are many poultry types of meat that you can cook on your grill, from turkey to quail and grilled chicken, but we have chosen the most popular poultry that is a household staple for most families.

 Chicken Is the Best Poultry to Grill

 Chicken is probably one of the most popular meats to cook on a grill.
-It is cost-effective, versatile, and tasty!
+It is cost-effective, versatile, and tasty, especially chicken thighs!

 However, if you have a leisurely afternoon planned, you can cook a whole bird if you have several hours available.

-Chicken is a mild meat that takes flavor very well, which allows you to tailor the flavor of the meat to your preferred taste.
+Chicken is a mild meat that takes flavor very well, which allows you to tailor the flavor of the chicken thighs to your preferred taste.

-Chicken is best cooked slower than red meat (such as steaks) since it needs to cook all the way through.
+Chicken is best cooked slower than red meat (such as grilled steaks) since it needs to cook all the way through.

-Sear the skin on high heat, then move the chicken pieces further out to cook the inside at a slower rate.
+Sear the chicken thighs skin on high heat, then move the chicken thighs further out to cook the inside at a slower rate.